-Park Deficient or Economically Disadvantaged Area Check appropriate field A. Project creates a new park in a neighborhood area that has no park we a half mile of the project site (use the Community Fact Finder). within \Box B. Project is in a City or County that has more than the state average o of its residents living further than a half mile from a park. (use the H Access Tool) C. Project is in a City or County with a higher percentage than the state average of 62% of its residents living in areas with a ratio of less th three acres of parkland per 1,000 people (use the "Park Access Too an D. Project is in or adjacent to an area with an annual median household income that is less than \$49,119 (use the "Community Fact Finder"
+Park Deficient or Economically Disadvantaged Area Check appropriate field A. Project creates a new park in a neighborhood area that has no park within a half mile of the project site (use the Community Fact Finder).
+B. Project is in a City or County that has more than the state average of 24% of its residents living further than a half mile from a park. (use the Park Access Tool) C. Project is in a City or County with a higher percentage than the state average of 62% of its residents living in areas with a ratio of less than three acres of parkland per 1,000 people (use the "Park Access Tool").
+D. Project is in or adjacent to an area with an annual median household income that is less than \$49,119 (use the "Community Fact Finder").